NuckyInSg/Dolores/README.md

    ```

 4. Interact with the agent by responding to its questions.
 Type 'end interview' to conclude the session.

-## Customization

-You can modify the interview stages, prompts, and other parameters by editing the `SoftwareInterviewAgent` class in `agent.py`.

 ## License